Have any questions?

 But first, on Friday, August 16, the center will unveil an installation previewing a Spring 2025 gallery exhibition focused on conceptual artist Nancy Holt.

-The event will include a conversation with exhibiting artist Ming Smith and Mark Sealy, a curator and cultural historian as well as the director of the London-based organization Autograph ABP, which was cofounded by Rotimi Fani-Kayode in 1989.
+The event will include a conversation with exhibiting artist Ming Smith and Mark Sealy, a curator; cultural historian; professor of photography – Rights and Representation at University of the Arts London, London College of Communication; as well as the director of the London-based organization Autograph ABP.
+Rotimi Fani-Kayode was a cofounding signatory of Autograph in 1988.

 Exhibition Details: